csommerl/js120/lesson1/lesson1_notes.md

 ## [1.11 Walkthrough: OO RPS Design Choice](https://launchschool.com/lessons/fb892747/assignments/ae7e77a4)

+In OOP, you typically want to avoid having factory functions create objects such that the behavior of those objects varies depending on the values of the properties of those objects.
+To avoid this, we can use *class inheritance* to create sub-types of types.

 **Class inheritance** refers to how child objects inherit common properties and methods from a parent type.

 - The benefit of class inheritance is that it avoids unwieldy code when different children have behavior that differs depending on a property of that object type.